-Ethical approval was not required but the protocol registered by King's College Hospital service evaluation and audit committee.
+Ethical approval was not required but the protocol registered with the King's College Hospital service evaluation and audit committee.

-3.1 | Study design
+Study design

 This service evaluation included qualitative interviews and focus groups with attendees and healthcare professionals (HCP) delivering the FAME programme at one NHS foundation Trust in the United Kingdom.